-- We lease logistics centers, clubhouses, office space and outdoor advertising board under non-cancelable operating lease agreements that expire at various dates through July 31, 2017.
+- (1) We lease logistics centers, clubhouses and office space under non-cancelable operating lease agreements that expire at various dates through December 2019.
 These lease agreements provide for periodic rental increases based on both contractually agreed upon incremental rates and on the general inflation rate as agreed upon by us and our lessors.
-We incurred rental expenses of RMB12.4 million in 2012, RMB14.9 million (US\$2.4 million) in 2013 and RMB16.0 million (US\$2.6 million) in the nine months ended September 30, 2014. - (2) In October 2013, we borrowed from Chinese Merchants Bank a one-year unsecured bank loan in the amount of RMB5.0 million, which was fully repaid in October 2014 and bore a fixed interest rate of 7.8% per annum.
-The loan was collateralized by the pledge of a property owned by Ms. Zhaohui Huang, our founder and director.
-In addition, a guarantee on the loan repayment is provided to the bank by Mr. Richard Rixue Li, our founder, chairman and chief executive officer, and Ms. Zhaohui Huang.
+We incurred rental expenses of RMB12.4 million in 2012, RMB14.9 million in 2013 and RMB20.2 million (US\$3.3 million) in 2014. - (2) In September 2014, we borrowed from Xiamen International Bank a one-year bank loan in the amount of RMB30.0 million, which is due in September 2015 and bears a fixed interest rate of 2.585% per annum.
+In relation to this loan, we placed a cash deposit of RMB31.5 million in Xiamen International Bank, the use of which and the related interest of which is restricted by Xiamen International Bank until the loan is fully repaid.